-See his article The experience of darkness and hope.
+From his article The experience of darkness and hope.

 Even a simple strategy can help.
 Eric Maisel suggests, “It isn’t of life-and-death importance that the house be clean or that you remember everybody’s birthday, but it is vital that the chaos of ideas that start to flood your brain when you open up to your own creativity have a place to be sorted and saved.

 “Many of us feel depressed, defeated, and incapable of creating for just this reason, that the swirl of ideas inside our head keeps swirling with no place to go.
 But something as simple as organization can turn that around.
 Investing in large erasable bulletin boards is an excellent starting point.”
-[From his The Creativity Book.]
+[From his title The Creativity Book.]